 Response 2:

 Thank you for your comment.
-Indeed the claim is generic, with the intention is to bring closure to the section.
-We rephrased and moved the claim as an introduction to the section.
+Indeed, the claim is generic, intending to bring closure to the section.
+We have rephrased it and moved the claim as an introduction to the section.

 Comment 3:

 All figure and table in text should be described and marked in paper and added a figure number in parentheses.